-Note: students who entered high school prior to the fall of 2018 should refer to the high school planning guide printed for your entrance year.
+Note: students who entered high school prior to the fall of 2020 should refer to the high school graduation requirements that were in place upon entering the 9th grade.

+- Bibb High School Diploma indicates

+the student has successfully completed

+the course requirements as specified by

+the State Board of Education and Bibb

+County Board of Education.
+A minimum

+of 23 Carnegie units are required to

+receive the diploma.
+See specific course

+requirements listed in this planning

+guide.

-- Bibb High School Diploma - indicates the student has successfully completed the course requirements as specified by the State Board of Education and Bibb County Board of Education.
-A minimum of 24 Carnegie units are required to receive the diploma.
-See specific course requirements listed in this planning guide. - Bibb High School Transition Diploma awarded to students with disabilities assigned to a special education program who have not met the state assessment requirements referenced in Rule 160-3-.07 Testing Programs - Student Assessment or who have not completed all of the requirements for a high school diploma but who have completed their Individualized Education Programs.
+- Bibb High School Transition Diploma awarded to students with disabilities assigned to a special education program who have not met the state assessment requirements referenced in Rule 160-3-.07 Testing Programs - Student Assessment or who have not completed all of the requirements for a high school diploma but who have completed their Individualized Education Programs.